kylermintah/CalorieLifeCam/README.md

 ### Week 2 (4/15/19)

-We then went on to learn how to use the UART Rx/Tx pins to interface a Razor IMU with the ESP32.
-After learning our device pinout (as there seem to be a couple of ESP32 versions out there) we were able to read orientation data straight from our IMU which will be vital for us in implementing our 'deep sleep' mode.
+Taking a break from the camera, we  went on to learn how to use the UART Rx/Tx pins to interface a Razor IMU with the ESP32.
+After mapping our device pinout (as there seem to be a couple of ESP32 models out there with different pinouts) we were able to read orientation data straight from our IMU which will help us implement our 'deep sleep' mode based on device orientation.

 ![Image](docs/20190421_152900.gif)